The Birth of Jesus

 The History behind the Birth of Jesus in the Christmas Story

 In those times, there weren't really such things as motels or inns, you normally would have stayed with some extended family or relations.
-A more accurate translation of 'inn' would be 'guest room'.
-You would normally stay with extended family in their ‘guest room’ but as it was a busy time the guest room was already full.
+In the Christmas story, it's often said that "there was no room in the inn".
+However, a more accurate translation of 'inn' would be 'guest room'.
+You would normally stay with extended family in their ‘guest room’; but, as it was a busy time, the guest room was already full.

 Most houses would have been shared with the animals that the family kept.
 Houses had two levels, the upper/mezzanine level where people slept and the ground floor where the animals slept at night and the family lived during the day.
 The animals were a kind of 'central heating' at night keeping the house warm!
 The 'guest room' was often an area on the upper/mezzanine level or even a hut put on the flat roof of the house!